 Get to Know the Format of the Test

-One of the best tips for doing well on the SAT or any other high stakes test is to get to know the format of the test.
+One of the best tips for doing well on the SAT, or any other big test, is to get to know the format.
 Do you know how many sections are on the SAT?
 Do you know how many questions you have to answer in each section?

 We’ll help you out.